AdaShoelace/hadlock/resources/installation-and-config.md

 ## Configuration
-The config file is written is json and should be placed in `~/.config/hadlock`
+The config file is written is ron (Rust object notation) and should be placed in `~/.config/hadlock`

 ```ron
 (